Low Taper Fade Wavy Haircuts for Men

 Loose Messy Wavy Hair with Low Fade

-For a relaxed look that still feels intentional, go for loose, messy wavy hair with a low fade.
-The sides fade gradually into the temples while the top remains airy and finger-styled.
-A dab of mousse adds soft hold without stiffness.
-This style fits men who prefer an easygoing, lived-in aesthetic.
-Let the ends grow slightly uneven to preserve that natural, effortless texture.
+For a relaxed look that still feels intentional, go loose and messy over a low fade.
+The sides fade into the temples while the top stays airy and finger-styled, with a dab of mousse for soft hold.
+Let the ends grow a little uneven to keep that natural, lived-in texture.

 Low Taper Fade Wavy Hair Textured Fringe